 3 or 4 Section Legs: Stability or Convenience

 Another decision has to be made here – choosing 3 or 4 section legs.
 While 3 section legs provide a more stable platform (the fewer sections the legs have, the more stable the tripod is), 4 section legs have one distinct advantage, i.e. shorter closed length.
 Closed length for my 3 section legs Manfrotto MT190CXPRO3 Carbon Fiber Tripod is 61 cm, but its 4 section legs counterpart MT190CXPRO4 is as short as 52 cm, which can easily be packed into a suitcase when travelling.
 That said, my 3 section legs tripod just fits into my suitcase diagonally (after taking out the center column).
-Before purchasing, I made it sure by even bringing my suitcase to a camera store for testing. ;)
+Before purchasing, I even tested it out by bringing my suitcase to a camera shop. ;)

 No tripod is complete without a tripod head.
 So, get yourself a ball head or 3-way head, whichever you prefer (I own SIRUI K-20X Ballhead ).
 Remember that tripod heads also have a load capacity, and it should at least match the load capacity of your tripod.
 For example, if your tripod supports up to 7kg, but head only supports up to 5kg, the load capacity of the tripod and head combined is considered 5kg, as the maximum load for the entire tripod system comes from the weaker component.